jcgneto/CV/README.md

 # Research areas of interest

-Ecology and evolution of foodborne pathogens
+Ecology and epidemiology of foodborne pathogens

 # Publications